lucerion/pub_sub_hub/apps/hub/README.md

 # Hub

-Service that subscribes/unsubscribes Subscribers to Publisher channels and sends Publishers data to the Subscribers
+A service that subscribes/unsubscribes subscribers to publisher channels and sends publishers data to the subscribers